9Omori/stubload/README.md

 The goal of this script is to:

-(a) Remove the need for bootloaders
+* Remove the need for bootloaders

-(b) Speed up boot times by directly loading the kernel
+* Speed up boot times by directly loading the kernel

-(c) Make the experience of using EFIStub less of a hassle
+* Make the experience of using EFIStub less of a hassle

 ## Installation
 One-line install: